pojntfx/webnetes-book/src/README.md

 **The Webnetes Project** is an effort to build a peer-to-peer computing platform for the browser and node.
 It uses [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly) for compute, [WebRTC](https://en.wikipedia.org/wiki/WebRTC) for networking and [WebTorrent](https://en.wikipedia.org/wiki/WebTorrent) for storage.

 The Webnetes Project is free and open source, you can find the source code on [GitHub](https://github.com/alphahorizonio/webnetes).
 Issues and feature requests can be posted on the [GitHub issue tracker](https://github.com/alphahorizonio/webnetes/issues).
+For more information on contributing, see the [contributing guide](./CONTRIBUTING.md).

 ## Next Steps